 - Talent Name

 - Nancy Cordes

 Cordes has been a major contributor to CBS News’ election coverage since 2008.
-On Election Night 2020, Cordes was part of the in-studio anchor team and led coverage of House and Senate races.
-In 2016 she was the lead CBS News correspondent covering Hillary Clinton’s presidential bid and co-hosted a primary debate in Iowa.
+On Election Nights 2010, 2014, 2018, 2020 and 2022, Cordes was part of the in-studio anchor team and led coverage of House and Senate races.
+In 2016, she was the lead CBS News correspondent covering Hillary Clinton’s presidential bid and co-hosted a primary debate in Iowa.
 She covered President Obama’s bid for re-election in 2012.

-Cordes joined CBS News in 2007 as transportation and consumer safety correspondent.
-Previously, Cordes was an ABC News correspondent based in New York (2005-2007), where she reported for all ABC News broadcasts and covered major news stories including Hurricane Katrina, the war in Iraq and the 2004 election.
-Before that, she was a Washington-based correspondent for NewsOne, the affiliate news service of ABC News (2003-2004).
-Prior to ABC News, Cordes was a reporter for WJLA-TV Washington, D.C.
-(1999-2003).
+Cordes joined CBS News in 2007 as Transportation and Consumer Safety correspondent.
+Previously, Cordes was an ABC News correspondent based in New York (2005-07), where she reported for all ABC News broadcasts and covered major news stories including Hurricane Katrina, the war in Iraq and the 2004 election.
+Before that, she was a Washington-based correspondent for NewsOne, the affiliate news service of ABC News (2003-04).
+Cordes was a reporter for WJLA-TV, the ABC affiliate in Washington, D.C., from 1999 to 2003.
 While at WJLA-TV, Cordes covered the Sept.
 11, 2001, attack on the Pentagon, the 2000 presidential race, the Washington, D.C.-area sniper attacks and peacekeeping efforts in Bosnia.
-She began her career as a reporter for KHNL-TV in Honolulu (1995-1997).
+She began her career as a reporter for KHNL-TV in Honolulu in 1995.

 Cordes was born in Los Angeles and grew up in Hawaii on the islands of Kauai and Oahu.
 She graduated Phi Beta Kappa and magna cum laude from the University of Pennsylvania.
 Cordes received a master’s degree in public policy from Princeton University’s Woodrow Wilson School of Public and International Affairs.